Project Overview and Purpose

-This project is among improvements to the NCRR corridor between Raleigh and Charlotte to increase railroad capacity, efficiency, and safety.
+This section of railroad is part of the Piedmont Improvement Program - a series of improvements to the railroad corridor between Raleigh and Charlotte to increase railroad capacity, efficiency, and safety.

-- Construction is anticipated to be complete by Fall 2016.
+Construction is expected to be complete by fall 2016.

 - Currently, no recent news releases.